Dynamics of Schwarz reflections: the mating phenomena: Introduction

+In \cite{LM}, questions on equilibrium states of certain $2$-dimensional Coulomb gas models were answered using iteration of Schwarz reflection maps associated with quadrature domains (see \cite[\S 1]{LLMM2} for a brief account of this connection).
+It transpired from their work that these maps give rise to dynamical systems that are interesting in their own right.
+One of the principal goals of the current paper is to take a closer look at this class of maps and develop a general method of producing conformal matings between groups and anti-polynomials using Schwarz reflection maps associated with disjoint union of quadrature domains.
+In particular, we will prove that the Schwarz reflection map of the deltoid is a mating of the \emph{ideal triangle group} and the anti-polynomial $\overline{z}^2$.

-The \emph{ideal triangle group} $\mathcal{G}$ is generated by the reflections in the sides of a hyperbolic triangle $\Pi$ (in the open unit disk $\D$) with zero angles.
-Denoting the (anti-M{\"o}bius) reflection maps in the three sides of $\Pi$ by $\rho_1$, $\rho_2$, and $\rho_3$, we have $\Pi$ is a fundamental domain of the group.
-The tessellation of $\D$ by images of the fundamental domain under the group elements are shown in Figure~\ref{tessellation_pic_1}.
+The \emph{ideal triangle group} $\mathcal{G}$ is generated by the reflections in the sides of a hyperbolic triangle $\Pi$ in the open unit disk $\D$ with zero angles.
+Denoting the anti-M{\"o}bius reflection maps in the three sides of $\Pi$ by $\rho_1$, $\rho_2$, and $\rho_3$, we have $\Pi$ is a fundamental domain of the group.
+The tessellation of $\D$ by images of the fundamental domain under the group elements are shown in Figure~\ref{tessellation_pic}.
+In order to model the dynamics of Schwarz reflection maps, we define a map by setting it equal to $\rho_k$ in the connected component of $\D\setminus\Int{\Pi}$ containing $\rho_k(\Pi)$ (for $k=1,2,3$).
+The map $\rho$ extends to an orientation-reversing double covering of $\mathbb{T}=\partial\D$ admitting a Markov partition $\mathbb{T}=[1,e^{2\pi i/3}]\cup[e^{2\pi i/3},e^{4\pi i/3}]\cup[e^{4\pi i/3},1]$ with transition matrix